abhaypsingh/data-djinn/README.md

 2. Connect your GitHub repository to Netlify

-3. Configure environment variables in Netlify:
+3. Configure environment variables in Netlify (optional):
-   - `DATABASE_URL`: Your Neon database connection string
+   - `DATABASE_URL`: Your Neon database connection string (only if you want data persistence)

 4. Deploy!
 Netlify will automatically build and deploy your application

+**Note**: The app works perfectly without a database.
+Adding DATABASE_URL enables saving analyses for later viewing.

 ## Usage Flow